 - Looking at the global issues affecting forests and the latest developments in sustainability thinking

 - Considering, in detail, the different components that make up responsible forest management

-- Focusing on the crucial role of voluntary forestry standards and certification as practical tools for sustainability
+- Focusing on the role of voluntary forestry standards and certification as practical performance management tools for assessing sustainability

-- Using a mixture of e-learning, residential courses, field projects and peer-to-peer networking
+- Using a mixture of e-learning, residential training, site visits and peer-to-peer networking

 Our flexible training programme means that we can respond to requests from partners, stakeholders and others for tailored courses based on our standard modules.

-We’re also accepting registrations for our broad policy and practice course ‘Responsible Forest Management and Sustainable Forest Product Supply Chains supported by Forest Certification’.
-This course runs over 11 days at Shuttleworth House and woodlands in the UK.
+We’re also accepting registrations for our UK based policy and practice course ‘Responsible Forest Management and Sustainable Forest Product Supply Chains’.

-- Fully residential (including all meals and en-suite accommodation): £1,495
+This course is fully residential (including all meals and en-suite accommodation).

-The 11-day course will cover a variety of topics, taught by both the Soil Association and ASTRAcademy, which are split into two types of learning:
+The course will cover a variety of topics, led by the experienced Soil Association forest certification training team

-- Including responsible forest management in practice, chain of custody and forest management certification, auditing, access to markets and more.
+- Including responsible forest management in practice, chain of custody and forest management certification, access to markets and site visits.

-This includes time on-site, learning in a forest situation, and also a visit to a Chain of Custody certificate holder to look at certification in practice.
+This includes time on e-learning, classroom discussions & exercises, learning in a forest situation, and also a visit to a Chain of Custody and Forest Management certificate holder, to look at certification in practice.
 All participants will be set up with a personal e-learning portal, which will help guide participants through the training course(s) from registration onwards.

 Outcomes and Partnering

-Participants will leave updated on the latest developments in the sustainability agenda relevant to responsible forest management and sustainable forest product supply chains, with a full understanding of the main certification schemes, i.e. FSC® and PEFC™.
+Participants will leave updated on the latest developments in the sustainability agenda relevant to forest governance, responsible forest management and sustainable forest product supply chains, with a full understanding of the main voluntary forest certification schemes, i.e. FSC® and PEFC™.

-All participants will become alumni of our programme and be registered on our e-learning platform, as well as receiving regular notification of significant changes and developments in forest certification.
+All course participants will become alumni of our network and be registered on our e-learning platform, as well as receiving access to core materials and an influential global network.